Skip to content

 Segregation of Duties for Administrative Access

-Firms with multiple staff members should implement segregation of duties for critical security functions.
-No single individual should have unrestricted access to all client data, backup systems, and administrative controls.
+Firms with multiple staff members should implement segregation of duties for key security functions.
+No single individual should have unrestricted access to all client data, backup systems, and administrative controls simultaneously.
 Your WISP should document role-based access controls and require approval workflows for sensitive operations like data exports, system configuration changes, or user account modifications.
+This control directly addresses insider threat scenarios that the FTC Safeguards Rule risk assessment must cover.

 Incident Response Testing and Documentation

 Beyond documenting incident response procedures, your WISP should include an annual testing schedule.
 Conduct tabletop exercises that simulate realistic scenarios: a staff member receives a convincing phishing email, a laptop is stolen from a client site, or ransomware encrypts your tax software database.
 Document the results of these exercises and update your procedures based on identified gaps.
-The incident response planning guide provides specific scenario templates for tax practices.
+Our incident response planning guide provides specific scenario templates for tax practices, including IRS notification timelines and state breach notification requirements.

 Building Your WISP Implementation Timeline

 Your completed WISP becomes the foundation for other security initiatives.
 Use it to guide technology purchasing decisions, evaluate insurance coverage adequacy, and establish security training curricula for your staff.
-The step-by-step WISP creation guide provides detailed timelines and resource requirements for firms of different sizes.
+The WISP guide for small tax firms provides detailed timelines and resource requirements for practices of different sizes.

-Remember that WISP compliance is not a one-time achievement.
+WISP compliance is not a one-time achievement.
 The FTC Safeguards Rule requires regular updates, and the threat environment facing tax practices continues to evolve.
 Plan to review and update your WISP at least annually, and immediately after any security incident or significant change to your technology environment.
+For ongoing compliance support, the all-in-one compliance package includes annual WISP reviews, employee training, and managed endpoint protection.

 Frequently Asked Questions